 - Access to cryptocurrencies through European crypto exchanges

-- Wanting a stable currency & bank (e.g., Argentines, Brazilians, South Africans)
+- Want a stable currency & bank (e.g., Argentines, Brazilians, South Africans)

-- Spending time in Europe as a tourist or frequent business traveler
+- Spend time in Europe as a tourist or frequent business traveler

-Reasons to Open European Bank Accounts for Non-Resident Businesses
+Reasons to Open a European Bank Account as a Non-Resident Businesses

-- Looking for a stable currency & banks (e.g., Argentines, Brazilians, South Africans)
+- Need a stable currency & bank (e.g., Argentines, Brazilians, South Africans)

 - Need European payment processing

-While you may think that demonstrating any of the above reasons should be straightforward, it’s not.
-In most cases, banks require supporting documentation that proves your need to bank in the country.
-Such documentation can include signed contracts, invoices, lease agreements, local utility bills, proof of address, having a locally registered company, tax ID numbers, and more.
+Demonstrating any of the above reasons is not always straightforward.
+Banks, in most cases, require supporting documentation that proves your need to bank in the country.
+Such documentation includes signed contracts, invoices, lease agreements, local utility bills, proof of address, having a locally registered company, tax ID numbers, and more.

-However, even if you can demonstrate a suitable reason (and have the supporting ties) to bank in Europe, you still need to figure out which country, bank, branch, and even banker to choose for opening accounts.
-And, you’ll also need to overcome a handful of uniquely European account opening challenges.
+People who are able to demonstrate a suitable reason (and have the supporting ties) still need to figure out which country, bank, branch, and even banker to approach when applying for an account.
+They also need to overcome a handful of uniquely European account opening challenges.

-What Are the Challenges of Opening European Bank Accounts?
+What Are the Challenges of Opening European Accounts?

 Europe is known for being a very bureaucratic place to do business.
-Well, banking is no different.
+Banking is no different.
 Some countries are, of course, better (and worse) than others.

-So, knowing which specific banks to target and where to apply is an important factor in successfully opening accounts.
-But, there are other challenges that non-residents face as well.
+Knowing which specific banks to target and where to apply is an important factor in successfully opening an account as a non-resident.
+There are, however, other challenges that non-residents face as well.

 - Requirements for local and regional ties